nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_manager.rst

 Active power management
 =======================

-If :kconfig:option:`CONFIG_CAF_SENSOR_MANAGER_ACTIVE_PM` is enabled, the sensor can submit :c:struct:`power_manager_restrict_event` and :c:struct:`wake_up_event`.
+If the :kconfig:option:`CONFIG_CAF_SENSOR_MANAGER_ACTIVE_PM` Kconfig option is enabled, the sensor can submit :c:struct:`power_manager_restrict_event` and :c:struct:`wake_up_event`.

-A :c:struct:`power_manager_restrict_event` restricts a power level to which the application can be put.
+A :c:struct:`power_manager_restrict_event` restricts the power level to which the application can be put.
 It is submitted every time the allowed state changes.

 If there is any sensor that is in the :c:enumerator:`SENSOR_STATE_ACTIVE` state, the module power state is restricted to the :c:enumerator:`POWER_MANAGER_LEVEL_ALIVE` state.
 If all the sensors are in the :c:enumerator:`SENSOR_STATE_SLEEP` state and if at least one sensor has trigger activated, the power state is restricted to the :c:enumerator:`POWER_MANAGER_LEVEL_SUSPENDED` state.
 Having all the sensors sleeping and none of them with the trigger functionality enabled means that any power state is allowed.

-If the sensor's trigger functionality is configured, each time the trigger is activated :c:struct:`wake_up_event` is created and sent to other modules.
+If the sensor's trigger functionality is configured, each time the trigger is activated, a :c:struct:`wake_up_event` is created and sent to other modules.

 Sending :c:struct:`wake_up_event` to other modules results in waking up the whole system.